Whistleblower lawyers work with nonprofit to launch GoFundMe page seeking $100G ahead of possible testimony

 Lawyers for the whistleblower who has alleged possible wrongdoing by President Trump in his July call with Ukrainian President Volodymyr Zelensky worked with a nonprofit group to establish a GoFundMe page seeking to raise an initial $100,000 for the whistleblower's legal defense, Fox News has learned.

 John Tye, a onetime whistleblower who founded the nonprofit Whistleblower Aid, told Fox News he was working with the whistleblower's lawyers at the Compass Rose Legal Group as a matter of principle.
-Their fundraising website, Helpthewhistleblower.org, was set to go live Wednesday evening.
+Their fundraising page, which can be found at helpthewhistleblower.org, went live Wednesday evening.

 “We hope that Americans will stand up to and stand with this whistleblower and show the government and the president are not above the law,” Tye said.
 “We are very proud to be supporting this whistleblower.
 It is a very stressful thing to be a whistleblower.”